-This reading is the visible tip of an iceberg, because much more lies below the surface!
+This reading is the visible tip of an iceberg, of which much more lies below the surface!
 Paul here tells us that all our interest must be in heavenly things, the things of Christ, because we share Christ's life.
-What is more, this life is no ordinary life.
+What is more, that life is no ordinary life.
 What does all this mean?
-We share Christ's life because faith in Christ means that we put all our trust and hope in Christ.
-We have been baptised into Christ, that is, by baptism we have been dipped into Christ as into a river, and come up soaked in and dripping with Christ.
-I am growing into Christ, to share his inheritance, his status as Son of God.
-The well-spring of my life is no longer the ordinary, natural life which enables me to live, breathe, digest, feel, see, sing and play, love and hate.
+We share Christ's life because faith in Christ means that we put all our trust and hope in him.
+We have been baptised into Christ; that is, by baptism we have been dipped into Christ as into a river, and come up soaked with or dripping with Christ.
+I am growing into Christ; I share in his inheritance, his status as Son of God.
+The wellspring of my life is no longer the ordinary, natural life which enables me to live, breathe, digest, feel, see, sing and play, love and hate.
 It is the Spirit of Christ which spurs me to generosity, service, kindness, self-control, peace and openness.
 This life, says Paul, is still hidden, and will be fully manifested only at the coming of Christ.
-But if I am to be true to my profession of faith in baptism, the principles on which I operate must be those of this risen life of Christ, here and now.
-What should I do this Easter to prove to myself that I live with the new life of Christ?
+But if I am to be true to my profession of faith in baptism, the principles on which I operate must be those of this risen life of Christ.
+How can we be most true to our profession of faith at baptism?
 The Wednesday Word: Connecting Home, School & Parish through the Word of God w: www.wednesdayword.org e: info@wednesdayword.org